 Downloading Impala diagnostic bundles from AWS

-To troubleshoot issues with your Impala Virtual Warehouses, you can download diagnostic bundles of log files for the sidecar containers that support Impala components and for the components themselves.
+To troubleshoot issues with your Impala Virtual Warehouses, download diagnostic bundles of log files for the sidecar containers that support Impala components and for the components themselves.
 These diagnostic bundles, in the form of ZIP files, are stored in your public cloud account.
 Currently, this is only available on AWS environments.

 Required role: DWAdmin